-The company recognized immaterial gains within other income, net on the Condensed Consolidated Statements of Earnings during the first quarter of fiscal 2021 and fiscal 2020 due to the discontinuance of cash flow hedge accounting on certain forward currency contracts designated as cash flow hedging instruments.
-As of January 29, 2021, the company expects to reclassify approximately \$11.6 million of losses from AOCL to earnings during the next twelve months.
+The company recognized immaterial losses within other income, net on the Condensed Consolidated Statements of Earnings during the third quarter and first nine months of fiscal 2021 and 2020 due to the discontinuance of cash flow hedge accounting on certain forward currency contracts designated as cash flow hedging instruments.
+As of July 30, 2021, the company expects to reclassify approximately \$5.1 million of losses from AOCL to earnings during the next twelve months.